jspkay/Greenify/README.md

 Side note: the names of the notebooks might be misguiding, so it's better to open them to check their content.

-P.S. every refernce to selfAttention is garbage: alothough we wanted to use a self-attention layer, we've never done it due to little time we had.
+P.S. every refernce to selfAttention is garbage: although we wanted to use a self-attention layer, we've never done it due to time constraints.